 Rappaport, J. (2020).
 Cowards Don’t Make History: Orlando Fals Borda and the Origins of Participatory Action Research.
 Duke University Press.

 To cite this work, please use the following reference:

-Gold, V. (2021).
+Gold, V. (2021, March 10).
 The Action Research Podcast – Episode 15: Democratizing Knowledge Production in Action Research.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/the-action-research-podcast-episode-15-democratizing-knowledge-production-in-action-research/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/the-action-research-podcast-episode-15-democratizing-knowledge-production-in-action-research/